TETRA326/CLI-GPT/README.md

 ```

 ## Change OpenAI Engine
-You can change the engine that you use my using `gpt-engine`.
+You can change the engine that you use by using `gpt-engine`.
 This is for advanced users, but you may want to try different engines if the default results don't meet standards.

 ## Uninstall
 Follow these 2 commands: